 The purpose of this study is to determine if Mammosite Catheter optimization using multiple dwell position delivery decreases skin toxicity over historically reported skin toxicity with the single dwell delivery method.

-- Life expectancy of at least two years.
+- The patient should have a life expectancy of at least two years.

 - On histological examination, the tumor must be DCIS or invasive adenocarcinoma of the